scikit-hep/pyhepmc/README.rst

 Documentation
 -------------

 pyhepmc largely mirrors the C++ interface of the `HepMC3 library, which is documented here <http://hepmc.web.cern.ch/hepmc>`_.
-The documentation has been copied from HepMC3 where appropriate (.
-It is available as Python docstrings, so you can use Python's ``help()`` browser to learn about the API.
-Alternatively, you can consult `our online reference generated from these docstrings <https://scikit-hep.org/pyhepmc/>`_.
+Parts of the documentation have been copied from HepMC3.
+Documentation is available as Python docstrings, so you can use Python's ``help()`` browser to learn about the API.
+Alternatively, you can consult `the online reference generated from these docstrings <https://scikit-hep.org/pyhepmc/>`_ which includes some examples.

 License
 -------